jneidel/jneidel.com/content/en/blog/weekly-challenge-2023-44.md

 colleague.
 How is this gonna effect my work in that team?
 Negatively.

-If I only look at how they don't live up to my standards, I'm gonna miss the thing that they can bring to the table.
+If I only look at how they don't live up to my standards, I'm going miss what they can bring to the table.
 And everybody has something.
-Focusing on others others strengths instead of their shortcomings is gonna make me a better leader, team player, brother, friend and husband.
+Focusing on others strengths instead of their shortcomings is going make me a better leader, team player, brother, friend and husband.
 Especially when the person in question is very different from me or has very different priorities.

 Another not great thing I caught myself with was discouraging my wife.
-Shes very uninhibited and playful and was customizing her pizza (by putting a whole, uncut ball of mozzarella on there) and instead of letting her enjoy it I have to comment on how this is going to go wrong.
+She is very uninhibited and playful and was customizing her pizza (by putting a whole, uncut ball of mozzarella on there) and instead of letting her enjoy it I have to comment on how this is going to go wrong.
-And even if I'm right (and I was), I still made it less fun for her, for no good reason.
+And even if I'm right, I still made it less fun for her for no good reason.

 ![Le Masterpiece](/img/2023/le-masterpiece.jpeg)